 - The donor has given you a template for the logframe (you should use their template).

 - You are trying to create a Theory of Change rather than a logframe (they are easily confused).
+To learn more about ToC consider taking a free course.

 Don’t like this logframe template?